-- Commissioning of acoustic treatment including double glazed windows to residences abutting the mine in Oxley Place and Parkes Street, Helensburgh. - Sound insulation cladding designed and installation commenced on the CHPP (Plates 1 to 3). - Use of a portable noise monitor at sensitive receivers. - Ordering new drift ventilation fan with superior noise suppression over current fan. - Ongoing discussions with Pacific National regarding minimisation of night time rolling stock.
+- Completion of the installation of new cladding on the CHPP (Plate 1 to 3). - Use of portable noise monitor at sensitive receivers. - Installation of a new drift ventilation fan with superior noise suppression over current fan.

+Ongoing discussions with Pacific National regarding minimisation of night time rolling stock.